bqdcc/bqdcc/README.md

 ### :man_technologist: &nbsp;About Me :

-I am a passionate Full Stack & Blockchain Developer.
+I am a passionate Full Stack Developer.

 - 🔭 Highly-skilled Developer with an entrepreneurial mindset and passion for creating cohesive, engaging experiences over 6 years.
 - 🌱 Proficient in both web applications and cross-platform applications development.